Weight loss: Gain control of emotional eating

-Sometimes the strongest cravings for food happen when you're at your weakest point emotionally.
-You may turn to food for comfort — consciously or unconsciously — when you're facing a difficult problem, stress or just looking to keep yourself occupied.
+Sometimes the strongest food cravings hit when you're at your weakest point emotionally.
+You may turn to food for comfort — consciously or unconsciously — when facing a difficult problem, feeling stressed or even feeling bored.

-But emotional eating can sabotage your weight-loss efforts.
-Emotional eating often leads to eating too much, especially too much of high-calorie, sweet, fatty foods.
-But the good news is that if you're prone to emotional eating, you can take steps to regain control of your eating habits and get back on track with your weight-loss goals.
+Emotional eating can sabotage your weight-loss efforts.
+It often leads to eating too much, especially too much of high-calorie, sweet and fatty foods.
+The good news is that if you're prone to emotional eating, you can take steps to regain control of your eating habits and get back on track with your weight-loss goals.

 The connection between mood, food and weight loss

 Emotional eating is eating as a way to suppress or soothe negative emotions, such as stress, anger, fear, boredom, sadness and loneliness.
-Both major life events and the hassles of daily life can trigger negative emotions that lead to emotional eating and disrupt your weight-loss efforts.
-These triggers may include:
+Major life events or, more commonly, the hassles of daily life can trigger negative emotions that lead to emotional eating and disrupt your weight-loss efforts.
+These triggers might include:

 - Relationship conflicts